rsun19/mbta-mcp/README.md

 # Using the MBTA MCP:

+## Setup

-Add this configuration to your tool that will call the MCP server:
+1. Add this configuration to your tool that will call the MCP server:

 ```json
 {